jclarke0000/MMM-OpenWeatherForecast/README.md

 * `latitude`
 * `longitude`

-`apikey` needs to be secified as a String, while `latitude` and `longitude` can be specified as either a String or a Number.
+`apikey` needs to be specified as a String, while `latitude` and `longitude` can be specified as either a String or a Number.
 Both work fine.

 e.g.,
 ```